aisha0926/aifolio-api/README.md

                 "bullets": [
                     "<Bullet points of what your role entailed>" ]
+            },
+            "status" : value,
+            "projectLink" : value,
+            "githubLink" : value,
+            "technologies" : [value]
         }
-        }
       ]
   }
   ```

   **PUT**
-  > **/api/user/update**
+  > **/api/user/update/:id**

-The properties will depend on what you want to update, it can be any properties from either the Project object or the workExperience object, however, the *id* is required in order to update the desired property.
+The properties will depend on what you want to update, it can be any property from either the projects object or the workExperience object, however, the *id* is required in order to update the desired property, it should be a wildcard and accessed through req.params.
 The JSON object bellow is a sample of what you can do for Projects.

+(Requires admin token)

+To update the work experience, these are the expected properties:

   ```
  {
-    "id": "<object id of the project/workexperience you want to update>", "projects": [
+    "projects": [
           {
               "label": "TEST",